 I work as a research economist at the Bank of England, investigating structural issues and using lots of firm-level data.

-Prior to joining the Bank, I was doing a PhD in Economics at the University of Nottingham, which has links to the legend of Robin Hood.
+I hold a PhD in Economics from the University of Nottingham, which has links to the legend of Robin Hood.
 My thesis was about the effects of macroeconomic uncertainty on corporate decisions.

 I have hands-on experience of working with firm-level data and analysing various corporate decisions, particularly investment and cash holding decisions as well as payout policies.

 I am a proficient user of several statistical packages, but my favourite ones by far are Stata and Matlab.
-I also enjoy working with R, SPSS, Gauss, EViews and FAME (SunGard).
+I also enjoy working in R, SPSS, Gauss, EViews and FAME (SunGard).

-My research interests lie in the area of macroeconomics, uncertainty, corporate finance and econometrics.
+My research interests lie in the area of microeconomics, uncertainty, corporate finance and econometrics.

 At the Bank of England I am in the team that set up the Decision Maker Panel to review the effect of current economic uncertainty on UK firms' decisions.